rjones-lf/iroha/docs/source/guides/libraries/swift_ios.rst

 .. image:: https://github.com/hyperledger/iroha/raw/develop/docs/image_assets/iroha_swift_guide/iroha_swift_guide_004.png

 23. Congratulations!
 We are done.
-Select SwiftyIrohaExample target, choose iPhone simulator device and build the application to make sure we've done everything correctly:
+Select SwiftyIrohaExample target, choose iPhone simulator device and build the application to make sure we have done everything correctly:

 .. image:: https://github.com/hyperledger/iroha/raw/develop/docs/image_assets/iroha_swift_guide/iroha_swift_guide_005.png

 Before we launch the application and test it we should deploy Iroha peer on our local machine and launch it.

-There is good news - steps 1-18 shouldn't be done manually every time - here is the script which does it automatically.
+There is good news - steps 1-18 should not be done manually every time - here is the script which does it automatically.

 The script for iOS client installation and setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^